bathinishashipreetham/shashi-preetham/README.md

 Here are some ideas to get you started:-->
 ## Hi there 👋, I'm Shashi

-I'm a web developer with a passion for solving complex problems and building scalable applications.
+I'm a Software Developer with a passion for solving complex problems and building scalable applications.
 I have experience with various programming languages and frameworks, and I'm always eager to learn more and take on new challenges.

 ✨ I’m @shashi
 🔭 I’ve worked on several projects using MERN stack, Next.js, TypeScript, etc.